williamliusea/CarND-Behavioral-Cloning/writeup.md

 My project includes the following files:
 * model.py containing the script to create and train the model
+* random_data.py containing the code to generate randomized data from the sample dataset.
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup.md summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing